PythonPan/finddiff/README.md

 # finddiff
 This is a small python tool to compare files in two different folder.
+Will update the description soon....